bcgov/aps-infra-platform/documentation/how-to/api-access.md

 ## Manage Access and Controls

-> NOTE: To manage access to your APIs, you must have the `Access.Manage`
+!!! note
-> permission for the Gateway.
+    To manage access to your APIs, you must have the `Access.Manage` permission for the Gateway.

 As an Access Manager, you can manage new Consumers by going to the **Gateways** tab, selecting a **Gateway**, and clicking the **Consumers** card.